DOI-ONRR/doi-extractives-data/_how-it-works/tribal-ownership-and-governance.md

 ### General Allotment Act of 1887 (The Dawes Act)

-To understand current land ownership of tribal and individual Indian land, one must begin with the history of allotment on Indian Reservations.
+To understand current ownership of {{ "Indian lands" | term_end }}, one must begin with the history of allotment on Indian Reservations.
 During the Allotment Era of the late 1800s and early 1900s, the federal government parceled out millions of acres of tribal lands to individual Indians in an effort to break up Indian reservations.

 While the practice of allotting tribal land to individual Indians began in the 18th century, it was not in widespread use until the late 19th century when passage of the General Allotment Act of 1887, also known as the Dawes Act, greatly expanded the practice.
 This expansion would have devastating consequences for Indians.